Posts

 Image

-Seeds and Soil Temperature Introduction: Seeds keep the promise of future plants, fruit, and vegetables.
-This post explains why soil temperature matters as much as good soil and clean seed, how to tell if your soil is already right, which seeds produce true to the parent, which do not, and why grafting is often necessary and widely available.
-I cover seed structure and the chemistry of germination, practical seed preparation including soaking hard seeds, low tech soil and air testing methods, and why timing planting with seasons and moon phases can improve your chances.
-Why sowing anywhere must respect soil temperature You can sow seeds in many places around the world, but successful germination depends on the local conditions the seed expects, and temperature is one of the most decisive cues.
-A warm germination temperature speeds enzyme activity, softens seed coats, and wakes the embryo.
-Cold soil slows or stops those processes.
-Planting a heat‑loving seed into cool soil invites ...
+Seeds and Soil Temperature Seeds keep the promise of future plants, fruit, and vegetables.
+Soil temperature matters as much as good soil and clean seed.
+This post explains how to tell if your soil is right, which seeds produce true to the parent, which do not, and why grafting is often necessary.
+It covers seed structure, chemistry of germination, practical seed preparation, simple soil testing methods, and how timing with seasons and moon phases improves success.
+Why Soil Temperature Matters Successful germination depends on local conditions, and temperature is one of the most decisive cues.
+Warm soil speeds enzyme activity, softens seed coats, and wakes the embryo.
+Cold soil slows or stops these processes.
+Planting heat‑loving seeds into cool soil invites rot and weak seedlings, while cool‑season seeds in hot soil often fail.
+Example: In Trinidad, a farmer sowed soursop seeds in December — they took two months to sprout.
+The next year, he sowed in June, and seedlings appeared in thre...